chimbida/365cal-tui/README.md

   - A live clock and date display in the header.
   - Beautiful [Catppuccin Mocha](https://github.com/catppuccin) color theme.
   - Glyphs and icons for a modern look (requires a [Nerd Font](https://www.nerdfonts.com/)).
-  - A popup for viewing event details, with scrolling for long descriptions.
+  - A popup for viewing event details, including description and attendees.
-  - Smooth dissolve transitions between views.
+  - Scrollable popups for long event descriptions.
 - **Configurable & Smart:**
   - Auto-refreshes events periodically (configurable interval).
   - Manual refresh key (`r`).